 This information applies only to alarms continually sounding, or ringing for over 20 minutes every hour.
 For any other issues, please see our general reporting noise problems information.

 To report an alarm, please call us on 01273 293541.
-If you are reporting a continually sounding car alarm out of office hours, please call our environmental emergencies service on 01273 292229.
+If you are reporting a continually sounding car alarm or premises alarm out of office hours, please call our environmental emergencies service on 01273 292229.

 What we need to know

 When reporting an alarm, please tell us the exact address of the property, or the details of the location, make, model, colour and registration number of the vehicle.